troykasting/JavaScript_Excerises/Level 1/Exercise 3/Exercise 3.md

 - 255 by 255 pixels

-- when you mouse the mouse, colour the canvas background by the mouse xy position
+- when you move the mouse, colour the canvas background by the mouse xy position